-There are 24 mammal skulls on display in the Discovery Centre at the Melbourne Museum.
+There are mammal skulls on display in the Melbourne Museum Discovery Centre.
 The collection represents all of the mammal species commonly seen in Victoria and includes both a cat and a dog skull.

 Photographs of the skulls of all of the mammals found in Victoria can be viewed on Museum Victoria’s BioInformatics website.